prernaadvani/whatsprernacooking/_posts/2023-01-04-vietnamese-pizza.md

 ![_config.yml]({{ site.baseurl }}/images/viet pizza/pizza 5.jpeg)

-* Cook for a few minutes until the rice paper is crisp and your egg is fully cooked.
+* Cook for an additional few minutes if needed until the rice paper is crisp and your egg is fully cooked.
 I like to fold mine in half (optional).

 ![_config.yml]({{ site.baseurl }}/images/viet pizza/pizza 6.jpeg)